texastribune/tt-rss-to-json/README.md

 make docker/build
 ```

-Then you need to figure out how to get the AWS credentials in.
+Then you need to figure out how to get the AWS credentials and bucket location in.
 You can either go the env variable file route, or pass them in directly when you `docker run`.

 If you went the file route: